 In the role of teacher and mentor Dr. Rosenbaum has been a supervisor or committee member with about 50 master’s and doctoral level students, including students at the Universities of Oxford, Utrecht, Witwatersrand, and Toronto in addition to McMaster.

 Dr. Rosenbaum’s accomplishments have been recognized nationally and internationally.
-Notable he has received the Ross Award from the Canadian Pediatric Society in 2000; an Honorary Doctor of Science, Université Laval (2005); was the first Canadian President of AACPDM; and received the Academy’s Mentorship Award in 2007.
+Notably, he received the Ross Award from the Canadian Pediatric Society in 2000; an Honorary Doctor of Science, Université Laval (2005); was the first Canadian President of AACPDM; and received the Academy’s Mentorship Award in 2007.

 Potential presenters are invited to submit an electronic abstract of a description of their brief presentation (i.e., 5 minutes to present, and additional time for questions) by March 14, 2014.
 Presentations should reflect one (or more) of the purposes of the symposium (see above).
 Selected presenters will be notified in early April and provided with specific details for formatting the presentation.
 All presentation abstracts will be included in materials for the symposium, so please use clear language.